 Shrewsbury Town: Club Profile

-The Shrews’ relegation to the Conference in 2003 must’ve been a shock to the system, but it was a short-lived one; Shrewsbury Town promoted back at the first time of asking.
-We leapfrogged our Shropshire counterparts into League One in 2011, but they caught up pretty soon; even coming within a whisker of promotion to the Championship in 2018.
+Shrewsbury Town’s relegation to the Conference in 2003 must’ve been a shock to their system, but it was short-lived; the Shrews promoted back at the first time of asking.
+We then leapfrogged our Shropshire counterparts with promotion into League One in 2011.
+But they caught up with us soon enough; going on to come close to promotion up to the Championship in 2018.
 For now, however, League One is their comfort zone.

 * league points only